-.1 be so located that no harmful interference of mechanical, electrical or other origin affects its proper use, and so as to ensure electromagnetic compatibility and avoidance of harmful interaction of radio installation with other equipment and systems;

-.2 be so located as to ensure the greatest possible degree of safety and operational reliability;

-.3 be protected against harmful effects of water, extremes of temperature and other adverse environmental conditions;

-.4 be provided with safe and uninterruptable illumination, independent from the main and reserve source of electrical power intended for sufficient illumination of the radio installation controls;

-.5 be placed considering the safe distance from magnetic compass;

-.6 be so located as to ensure on passenger ships compliance with the requirements of 2.2.6 - 2.2.8, Part VI "Fire Protection" of the Rules for the Classification and Construction of Sea-Going Ships where the necessity is determined to maintain operability of the radio equipment providing transmission of the distress alert in case of flooding of any watertight compartment or after fire.

-3.1.2 To comply with the requirements for radio equipment arrangement, provision shall be made for a workstation for radio communication complying with the rule requirements for the bridge design, equipment arrangement and bridge procedures set forth in Appendix to Part V "Navigational Equipment" of the present Rules or a special space for radio equipment (radio room) with remote controls of the equipment installed in the navigation bridge on all ships.
+- .1 be so located that no harmful interference of mechanical, electrical or other origin affects its proper use, and so as to ensure electromagnetic compatibility and avoidance of harmful interaction of radio installation with other equipment and systems; - .2 be so located as to ensure the greatest possible degree of safety and operational reliability; - .3 be protected against harmful effects of water, extremes of temperature and other adverse environ- mental conditions; - .4 be provided with safe and uninterruptable illumination, independent from the main and reserve source of electrical power intended for sufficient illumination of the radio installation controls; - .5 be placed considering the safe distance from magnetic compass; - .6 be so located as to ensure on passenger ships compliance with the requirements of 2.2.6 2.2.8, Part VI "Fire Protection" of the Rules for the Classification and Construction of Sea-Going Ships where the necessity is determined to maintain operability of the radio equipment providing communication by means of GMDSS installation or VHF radio-telephone stations within marine (16 channel) and air (121,5 MHz) frequency bands in case of flooding of any watertight compartment or after fire. - 3.1.2 To comply with the requirements for radio equipment arrangement, provision shall be made for a workstation for radio communication complying with the rule requirements for the bridge design, equipment arrangement and bridge procedures set forth in Appendix to Part V "Navigational Equipment" or a special space for radio equipment (radio room) with remote controls of the equipment installed in the navigation bridge on all ships.